 Within the last few years, we’ve been stretched quite thin when it comes to budgetary matters, and very few sectors of our economy have witnessed as dramatic a cut in services as our schools.
 With this in mind, I’ve made the decision to put my greediness aside, and offer some help instead.

-In 2004, I wrote and illustrated WordPlay Café (Williamson Publishing, an Ideals company).
-It’s a fun, educational romp through the more common aspects of linguistics for kids, and was driven by my desire to not only present the humor in wordplay, but also explain how it works, so that kids may begin to build their own unique brand of phonetic fun.
+In 2004, I wrote and illustrated WordPlay Café (Williamson Publishing).
+It’s a fun and educational romp through the more common aspects of linguistics for kids, and was driven by my desire to not only present the humor in wordplay, but also explain how it works, so that kids may begin to build their own unique brand of phonetic fun.

 Here’s the deal.